Working with Git

 git checkout -b my-new-branch <make a change> git add -p git commit -m 'in our new branch' git push ionic my-new-branch

-It’s also common to set up automatic deployments (for Deploy and Ionic View to use) to channels using specific branches.
+It’s also common to set up automatic deployments to deploy channels using specific branches.
 For more information on that, please check out our Ionic Deploy documentation.

 Working with other Team Members